Truthmedia123/weddingreplit/replit.md

 - **2025-07-24**: Created 4 new PDF templates: Save The Date Classic, Simple Invitation, Family Invitation, Detailed Save The Date
 - **2025-07-24**: Added secure PDF generation with self-destructing download links for privacy
 - **2025-07-24**: Integrated PDF-lib for professional PDF creation with customizable layouts
+- **2025-07-25**: Successfully migrated project from Replit Agent to Replit environment
+- **2025-07-25**: Created PostgreSQL database and applied all schema migrations
+- **2025-07-25**: Seeded database with comprehensive vendor data and blog content
+- **2025-07-25**: Added all 43 modern wedding vendor categories to database
+- **2025-07-25**: All core functionality verified working with database integration
+- **2025-07-25**: Application running successfully with full feature set operational

 ## Project Architecture